Sun Prairie, Wisconsin: Roadways

 Prior to 1947, WIS 19 followed the current route of US-18 between Bridgeport and Madison.
 The route then passed through downtown Madison and followed then WIS 31 (part of the current US-151) to Sun Prairie.
 East of Sun Prairie the route followed its present-day alignment to Watertown.
 The route then followed present-day WIS 16 to Waukesha and east from there along present-day WIS 59 into Milwaukee.
 When the U.S. Highway system was implemented, WIS 19's western terminus was relocated to Madison.
 The portion between Madison and Sun Prairie remained despite the debut of US-151 as did the eastern portion that became concurrent with US-16.
 In 1947, the eastern terminus was moved to Watertown, the section along US-151 was removed, and the portion between Mazomanie and Sun Prairie was implemented.

 The part of WIS 19 roughly from those interstates west to WIS 113 had at one time been on the corridor of a planned beltline route around the north side of Madison.
-The current status of the parkway is uncertain.

-County routes

 Sun Prairie is bordered by the following county roads: